 Briton Endowed Award in Nursing

 The purpose of the Briton Endowed Award in Nursing is to encourage research by qualified nursing students who are learning to conduct research that will advance knowledge in the area of nursing science and practice in the area of women's health.
-Applicants must be a B.S.N. or M.S.N. student currently enrolled in the Eleanor Mann School of Nursing who is in good academic standing and interested in women's health.
+Applicants must be an undergraduate or graduate student currently enrolled in the Eleanor Mann School of Nursing who is in good academic standing and interested in women's health.

 Tonya Terry Endowed Doctor of Nursing Practice Scholarship

-DNP students are eligible for the Tonya Terry Endowed Doctor of Nursing Practice Scholarship.
-Read about the origin of the scholarship here.
+D.N.P. students are eligible for the Tonya Terry Endowed Doctor of Nursing Practice Scholarship.
 Students may apply for the scholarship when the application period for the College of Education and Health Professions opens in January.
 The application is available online through the month of January.

 AfterCollege/American Association of Colleges of Nursing Scholarship Fund